alrieckert/lazarus/languages/README.txt

    Edit them with programs like poEdit (www.poedit.net) or KBabel.
 Do not edit them manually.
 7. Check your translated PO files with PoChecker tool (lazarus/components/pochecker/) and fix all reported errors (you need to run only basic tests).
-8. Post the updated xxx.fi.po files to bug tracker (http://bugs.freepascal.org).
+8. Post updated xxx.fi.po files to bug tracker (http://bugs.freepascal.org).
    Do NOT post diffs for PO files.

 Now the background: